asifnoushadsharafudeen/asifnoushadsharafudeen_streamlittool/README.md

 - Handles **large file sizes** efficiently.
 - Offers **significant speed improvements** for reading, filtering, and aggregations.
 - Uses **lazy evaluation** to optimize query execution.

+**When does it shift to Pandas?**
+- Polars only support UTF-8 encoding.
+In cased of other encodings, it shifts to Pandas.
+- Inconsistent data cannot be inferred by Polars using 'infer_schema_length'.
+Thus, shifts to Pandas.

 In this app, for file loading:
 - **Default:** Polars (for speed & performance).